sot/Quaternion/docs/quaternions.rst

 Quaternion -> Equatorial
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Transform from quaternion to matrix, and then from matrix to equatorial. (more or less...)
+Transform from quaternion to matrix, and then from matrix to equatorial.